Kate DiCamillo: Early career

-DiCamillo then worked various entry-level jobs in Clermont, including at Circus World, Walt Disney World, a campground and in a greenhouse.
+DiCamillo then worked various entry-level jobs in Clermont, including at Circus World, Walt Disney World, a campground, and a greenhouse.
 She said of her life during this time that she thought she was a talented writer and expected it to be quickly recognized so she "sat around for the next seven or eight years".
-DiCamillo moved to Minneapolis in 1994, following a close friend, and after several jobs was hired to work in The Bookman, a book warehouse and distributor, as a picker, eventually in the children's book section, a placement that she was initially disappointed over.
+DiCamillo moved to Minneapolis in 1994, following a close friend, and after several jobs was hired to work at The Bookman, a book warehouse and distributor, as a picker, eventually in the children's book section, a placement she was initially disappointed by.
 While working in the department, DiCamillo discovered The Watsons Go to Birmingham – 1963, a children's novel she greatly admired.

-She began writing regularly while working in the book warehouse, waking up at before her shifts on weekdays to write.
-After four years in Minnesota, DiCamillo met the author Louise Erdrich, who offered her encouragement.
+She began writing regularly while working at the warehouse, waking up before her shifts on weekdays to write.
+After four years in Minnesota, DiCamillo met the author Louise Erdrich, who encouraged her.
 DiCamillo submitted her books to several publishers.
 She received in return 473 rejection letters.
 She was also encouraged by the author Jane Resh Thomas.
-By the turn of the 21st century, despite her efforts, DiCamillo had only several short stories aimed at adults that had been published in magazines.
+By the turn of the 21st century, despite her efforts, DiCamillo had published only several short stories aimed at adults.